omnivector-solutions/osd-documentation/installation.rst

                  --overlay ./slurm-core/clouds/lxd.yaml \
                  --overlay ./slurm-core/series/focal.yaml

-Juju will then create the applications, configurations and LXD containers described in the respective files, which will in turn define the contents of the model.
+Juju will then download the charms from Charmhub, create the applications, configurations and LXD containers described in the respective files, which will in turn define the contents of the model.

 It will take a moment get everything ready.
 You can check the status of your model with juju's status: